-- Payments for utilities, broadband, TV, phone and council tax (must be no more than the cost of the service)
+- And payments for utilities, broadband, TV, phone and council tax (must be no more than the cost of the service).

 - ‘Default fees’ for replacement of a lost key or security device, and interest charges when rent payments are at least 14 days late (these must be stated in the tenancy agreement).
 HMO Fire Safety and Health Regulations